Stefanbotes/GeneralSchemaQ/VERCEL_DEPLOYMENT_GUIDE.md

 ### Congratulations! 🎉

-Your NTAQV2 Leadership Questionnaire app is now live on the internet!
+Your NTAQV2 Inner PersonaQuestionnaire app is now live on the internet!

 ### What You've Accomplished ✅